top of page

 Since an overseer manages God's household, he must be blameless—not overbearing, not quick-tempered, not given to drunkenness, not violent, not pursuing dishonest gain.
 Instead, he must be hospitable, one who loves what is good, who is self-controlled, upright, holy, and disciplined.
 He must hold firmly to the trustworthy message as it has been taught, so that he can encourage others by sound doctrine and refute those who oppose it (Titus 1:7–9).

 In the first century, the apostles "appointed elders for them in each church and, with prayer and fasting, committed them to the Lord, in whom they had put their trust" (Acts 14:23).
-Luke used the word appointed instead of ordained to show that the apostles selected leaders through prayer and guidance, not by giving them divine authority.
-The Greek verb cheirotoneō (G5500) means "to appoint by the laying on of hands," much like a leader choosing a successor.
+Luke uses the verb translated "appointed" instead of "ordained" to show that the apostles selected leaders through prayer and guidance, not by giving them divine authority.
+The Greek verb cheirotoneō (G5500) means "to appoint" or "to designate," much like a leader choosing a successor.
 This word describes people choosing and appointing others to lead; it does not mean that God personally anoints them.
 Paul also uses the word appoint in a broader sense when he writes, "For just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous" (Rom.
 5:19).

 Another Greek word, sometimes mistranslated as "to ordain," is kathistēmi (G2525), meaning "to set in place" or "to delegate authority."
-Actual ordination relates to God's command—diatassō (G1299), meaning "to arrange thoroughly" (1 Cor.
+The New Testament more often associates true ministerial authority with God's calling and command than with a formal ordination ceremony.
+Therefore, diatassō (G1299) means "to arrange thoroughly" (1 Cor.
 9:14).
-Yet the Bible shows that God entrusts the actual appointment of leaders to local churches (2 Cor.
+The Bible shows that God entrusts the appointment of leaders to local churches (2 Cor.
 8:19).
 When translators confuse or misuse these words, they support unbiblical ideas like clericalism and institutional "ordination," which distort the New Testament model of shared and servant-based leadership.

 In the New Testament, there is no record of a ceremony for anointing church leaders.
 The writers used the word anointed only for Jesus, recognizing him as Israel's true King and Priest—the Messiah (John 1:41; Acts 10:38).
 The titles Messiah (Hebrew: Mashiach, H4899) and Christ (Greek: Christos, G5547) both mean "anointed," referring to one chosen and set apart by God for a sacred purpose.
 In the Old Testament, anointing referred to pouring olive oil on the heads of kings and priests to set them apart for service (Lev.
-8:12, 21:10; 1 Sam.
+8:12; 21:10; 1 Sam.
 10:1; 2 Kings 9:6).
 Today, many church leaders wrongly call themselves "anointed," without realizing that they are claiming a title that belongs to Christ alone.
-In fact, the only anointing ceremony mentioned in the New Testament involves elders anointing the sick for healing, not leaders being anointed for office (James 5:14).
+In fact, the only explicit instruction for anointing with oil in relation to church ministry concerns the sick, not leaders being anointed for office (James 5:14).

 Deacons: Servers in Leadership